SEO is dead.

 Bill explains, “What’s the ROI on alt-tags?
 There isn’t any.
 It’s a defensive play.”
 Standard SEO crawlability and basics have to be in place.
 You need to check as many boxes as possible.

 Then, you need to go after the factors that will differentiate you.
 Google optimizes industries differently.
 “There are some signals that mean more to you in the financial field than to those in the apparel field.”
 Research how your competitors are ranking as well as industry-specific SEO guidance and leverage that information to see the best SEO lift.
+Learn more about doing SEO in the hotel industry here.

 - SEO tactics are not enough.
 Tactics must be part of a larger SEO strategy to be effective.